 Nando the champion

-2008 - Fernando Torres struck the only goal of the game as Spain beat Germany in the Final of the European Championships in Vienna.
-He was also booked, while Xabi Alonso came on as a substitute.
+2008 - Fernando Torres struck the only goal of the game as Spain beat Germany in the Final of the European Championships in Vienna, with Xabi Alonso coming on as a substitute.

 In comes Ronnie

 1990 - Israeli forward Ronnie Rosenthal was signed from Belgian club Standard de Liège for £1m after having been on loan for several months.
 He netted a total of 22 times in his 97 first-team games for the reds.

 A happy day for Shanks

 1944 - Bill Shankly married Agnes ‘Nessie’ Fisher.
 They were happily married for 37 years until Bill’s death.
 Nessie herself passed away in August 2002.

 1949 - Inside-forward Harry ‘Smiler’ Chambers died aged 53.
 He joined the club in April 1915 and won two League titles in his time at Anfield, scoring 151 goals in his 339 reds appearances before joining West Bromwich Albion in March 1928.

 1890 - Scottish inside-forward Tom Miller was born in Motherwell.
 He signed for £400 from Hamilton Academical in February 1912 and netted 56 times in his 146 games while at Anfield, helping us to our first FA Cup Final in 1914.
 However, he is also remembered as being one of the players caught up in the Manchester United match-rigging scandal of 1915, whom he joined in September 1920.

 2014 – Ex-red Dirk Kuyt reached a century of full internationals as the Netherlands beat Mexico 2-1 in a World Cup Round of Sixteen game in Brazil, with future red Gini Wijnaldum also in action.